 bi'bak is a non-profit organization founded in 2014 by the artists and curators Malve Lippmann and Can Sungu.
 The curated film programme, bi'bakino, as well as the audio programme bi'bakaudio aims to show transnational, postcolonial and postmigrant perspectives.
 Experts invited from the fields of art, film and academics will enable a more differentiated, explicitly non-European view of society and cultural history. bi'baxchange offers a platform for cultural actors and projects, initiating cross-border collaborations. bi'bakwerk works with innovative concepts for art education, which aim for an equal participation and the exchange of ideas, knowledge and creativity. bi'bak's research-based exhibitions focus on widely neglected narratives and perspectives that are crucial for a comprehensive understanding of socio-political and socio-economic contexts worldwide. bi'bak was awarded by the Berlin Senate for Culture and Europe for its project space in 2017.

-Program coordination - bi'bakino
+Concept and Program development - bi'bakino

 Former team members and fellows